An ESRC Festival workshop was held in November 2017 to learn about the ways that resident led action can address area reputation.

 This event was an opportunity for people with an interest in this issue to share experiences and learn about examples of community action.
 It covered questions such as:

 - What are the impacts for local people who live and work in areas with a negative reputation?
 How does this affect local residents?

 - Who is responsible for any negative portrayals of areas (e.g. journalists, residents, researchers, politicians, estate agents, professionals, others?)

 - What can residents and practitioners do locally to challenge or improve how areas are portrayed?
 What is the role of national organisations, politicians and funders?

-- What barriers are likely to be faced in efforts to challenge negative area reputations?
+- What challenges are likely to be faced in efforts to tackle negative area reputations?